erunyon/erikrunyon.com/source/_posts/2012-07-27-why-i-stopped-using-8-decimal-point-widths-and-you-should-too.md

 Some may call foul on this approach.
 That’s fine.
 But I can attest that it works.
 Visit [ND.edu][2] for instance.
 Look at the “site.css”.
 Unless I’ve over-looked some, you should find no percentage widths with decimal points.
 We have a couple of other sites about to launch with none as well.
 So yes, it works, [@zastrow][3] approves of the approach, and it will save your sanity.

 **Update 2012-07-31**: Philip Zastrow (designer/developer with the [ND Web Team][4]) [posted a follow-up to this article][5].
+**Update 2013-08-21**: I've relaxed a bit since a year ago.
+I have no problems with decimals in widths, as long as they're within reason (not more than three decimal places or so).

  [1]: http://www.palantir.net/blog/responsive-design-s-dirty-little-secret
  [2]: http://nd.edu